Audrey Werro: 2023

-In early February 2023, the 18-year-old ran a Swiss U23 indoor 800 m record of 2:00.57 in Val-de-Reuil, just 0.19 s off Selina Rutz-Büchel's national senior record.
+In early February, aged 18 years, Werro ran a Swiss U23 indoor 800 m record of 2:00.57 in Val-de-Reuil, just 0.19 s off Selina Rutz-Büchel's national senior record.
 This came six days after Werro had lowered Rutz-Büchel's Swiss indoor 600 m record to 1:26.14.
-In March, at the European Indoor Championships, held in Istanbul, she came through two qualifying rounds to reach the final.
-Werro finished fifth in a time of 2:00.91, 0.06 s away from bronze and beating sixth-placed Lore Hoffmann.
+In March, at the European Indoor Championships, held in Istanbul, she finished fifth in the 800 m final in a time of 2:00.91, 0.06 s away from bronze.

-In July, Werro won her second national title in the outdoor 800 m with a time of 2:01.70 at the 2023 Swiss Championships in Bellinzona.
+In July, Werro won her second national title in the outdoor 800 m with a time of 2:01.70 at the Swiss Championships in Bellinzona.
 She was also the indoor champion over the 800 m for the second year in a row.
 The following month, she attended the European U20 Championships, held in Jerusalem, and won the gold medal in the 800 m for the second time since 2021.

 In August, Werro set a new 800 metres personal best at the Diamond League meeting in Zürich, running 1:59.50.
 She competed at the 2023 World Athletics Championships in Budapest in August 2023 finishing 6th in her heat.
 Shortly after the World Athletics Championships, Werro broke her own national U20 record by running 1:58.13 at the Galà dei Castelli in Bellinzona.

 2024

-She competed in the 800 metres at the 2024 World Athletics Indoor Championships.
+She competed in the 800 metres at the World Indoor Championships.
 She won her qualifying heat in a time of 2:01.83.
 In the semi-final she ran a new indoor personal best time of 2:00.16.

-She competed in the 800 metres at the 2024 Summer Olympics in Paris in August 2024.
-She set a new Swiss national record time of 1:57.76 for the 800 metres in Bellinzona in September 2024.
+She competed in the 800 metres at the Summer Olympics in Paris in August, being eliminated in the repechage round.
+She set a new Swiss national record time of 1:57.76 for the 800 metres in Bellinzona in September.

 2025

-She was the fastest qualifier for the 800 metres final at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands.
+She was the fastest qualifier for the 800 metres final at the European Indoor Championships in Apeldoorn, Netherlands.
 However, in the final she clashed with eventual medalist Anita Horvat and fell to the floor with the race carrying on ahead of her.
-She reached the final of the 800 metres at the 2025 World Athletics Indoor Championships in Nanjing.
+She reached the final of the 800 metres at the World Indoor Championships in Nanjing.
 In the final, she ran a personal best and Swiss national indoor record of 1:59.81 to finish in fourth place, 0.01 seconds behind bronze medal winner Patricia Silva of Portugal.